USMC1941/CS214-Rutgers/Assignments/Assignment_4/README.md

 Your protocol must allow it to, at minimum, separate the data to sort from the column name to sort.

 Beware of using special characters to denote commands or separators.
-* For instance, you could use ‘X’ to indicate the end of a block of a CSV file, but what if the character ‘X’ is part of the data in the CSV file?
+* For instance, you could use 'X' to indicate the end of a block of a CSV file, but what if the character 'X' is part of the data in the CSV file?
  * You need to be sure that, however your protocol is built, commands and\or separators can not be misinterpreted as data.

 Be careful with control characters.